stonepros/stone/doc/rados/configuration/mon-osd-interaction.rst

 ``mon osd adjust heartbeat grace``

-:Description: If set to ``true``, Ceph will scale based on laggy estimations.
+:Description: If set to ``true``, Stone will scale based on laggy estimations.
 :Type: Boolean
 :Default: ``true``

 ``mon osd adjust down out interval``

-:Description: If set to ``true``, Ceph will scaled based on laggy estimations.
+:Description: If set to ``true``, Stone will scaled based on laggy estimations.
 :Type: Boolean
 :Default: ``true``

 ``mon osd auto mark in``

-:Description: Ceph will mark any booting Ceph OSD Daemons as ``in``
+:Description: Stone will mark any booting Stone OSD Daemons as ``in``
-              the Ceph Storage Cluster.
+              the Stone Storage Cluster.

 :Type: Boolean
 :Default: ``false``